East Coker: Transport

+Industry

+Coker Canvas.
+Samuel Hutchings of East Coker, sail cloth manufacturer in 1828.
+Sail cloth manufacturing in the 18th and 19th century.
+John Bullock of East Coker, sail cloth manufacturer 1740's - 1780's (father and son).

 Religious sites

 The church of St Michael in East Coker dates from the 12th century and has been designated by English Heritage as a Grade II* listed building.
 The church is the final resting place of the ashes of T. S. Eliot, whose ancestors came from the village.